-What happened This day in History May 30th
+Important Events From This day in History May 30th

-30th May 1954 : A series of tornados and torrential rain has struck Nebraska leaving 6 dead and many more injured and homeless 10 miles southeast of Norfolk.
+30th May, 1954 : A series of tornadoes and torrential rain has struck Nebraska leaving 6 dead and many more injured and homeless 10 miles southeast of Norfolk.

 : The first full size hovercraft , the SR-N1, designed by Sir Christopher Cockerell, is launched and tested at Cowes on the Isle of Wight.

-30th May 1967 : President of Egypt President Nasser states in a public statement that his basic objective is the destruction of Israel.
-King Hussein of Jordon together with other Arab Countries have now signed a pact that any attack on either of them is an attack on all and will take measures including the use of armed forces to repulse such an attack".
+30th May, 1967 : President of Egypt President Nasser states in a public statement that his basic objective is the destruction of Israel.
+King Hussein of Jordan together with other Arab Countries have now signed a pact that any attack on either of them is an attack on all and will take measures including the use of armed forces to repulse such an attack".

 30 May, 1967 - Soviet Union to support Arab countries against Israel

 there was a worldwide ban on all British beef exports.
 This was lifted in 1999 by all countries except France and Germany, which lifted the ban in 2000.